tsainez/tsainez.github.io/_posts/2020-07-18-dedicated-minecraft.md

 	- The default username is `root`, and it uses whatever password you created the droplet with.
 	- It's possible to gain access to the server given password and username via any other method, such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/)

+What you should be now looking at is an Ubuntu terminal, where you have access to the server.

 # Step 3: Minecraft Server creation
 Now it's time to download all the files necessary to create a server.

-What you should be looking at is an Ubuntu terminal.

 1. Install Java.
 This can be done by running `apt-get default-jre`.
 	- If you encounter errors, try running any of these commands.
 These are what is suggested by the system.
 It can be helpful to read error messages even if it takes a while to pick out what they are really saying.